matt-black/pyspim/docs/index.md

 # Welcome to PySPIM

-PySPIM is a comprehensive Python library for analyzing and visualizing single plane illumination microscopy (SPIM) data, with special emphasis on dual-view SPIM (diSPIM) microscopy.
+PySPIM is a comprehensive Python library for analyzing and visualizing selective plane illumination microscopy (SPIM) data, with special emphasis on dual-view SPIM (diSPIM) microscopy.

 ## What is PySPIM?